haliban25/Insights_and_prediction_of_Suicidal_incidence-/README.md

 There can be many reason behind Suicide.
 But Mostly I can feel it as an expression of poor mental health.
 Due to running pandemic many people are writing about mental health, So I thought to explore about past suicidal rate.
 I presented here, some of relations between year, age,gender and so on...
 I had an idea to fit a model to predict the upcoming scenario.

+## What I did
+- Observe the Data set
+- Handle the missing Field
+- Explore Insight

 ## Insights Explored :
 - Year vs number of suicidal incidence based on gender
 - Suicidal incidence based on age & correlation with gender